Installation

 $ mkvirtualenv rtmidi

-(rtmidi)$ pip install python-rtmidi
+(rtmidi)$ python -m pip install python-rtmidi

 If you want to pass options to the build process, you need to compile python-rtmidi from source manually.
 See the From Source section below for moe information.